 My eldest surprised me with a beautiful “eggs in a basket” necklace that she made.
 One egg per child.
 So sweet.

-Brooke Collier is a holistic doula, christian birthkeeper, and birth photographer serving Grand rapids, MI and West Michigan and offering childbirth education around the world.
+Brooke Collier is a holistic doula, christian birthkeeper, and birth photographer serving Grand rapids, MI and West Michigan and offering online childbirth education and birthkeeper training for women around the world.